Bats and Their Ectoparasites

 Presley, S. J. 2012.
 Sex-based population structure of ectoparasites from Neotropical bats.
 2012.
 Biological Journal of the Linnean Society 107:56-66

 Dallas, T., and S.J.
 Presley.
-Relative effects of host traits and host phylogeny on the structure of parasite metacommunities.
-Oikos (submitted).
+2014.
+Relative importance of host environment, transmission potential, and host phylogeny to the structure of parasite metacommunities.
+Oikos (Accepted).

 Content written by S. J. Presley, please contact at email@example.com if you have questions, comments, or corrections